Tessie Santiago: Family and education

 Tessie Santiago is a first generation American.
-Her parents and grandparents fled from Cuba after Fidel Castro took the power of the country in the early 1960s.
+Her parents and grandparents fled from Cuba after Fidel Castro took power in 1959.
 Her grandfather was a sculptor.
 Santiago's father, Joe Santiago, was a musician and her mother's mother was described as a painter.
 (Santiago's mother, Tess Stebbins, went on to earn a college degree from Barry University as a working adult in Florida and is Executive Director of Medical Education at the University of Miami Miller School of Medicine.)
 Santiago learned to play the piano at age seven.

 Santiago has two younger siblings, a brother and a half-sister.
 She attended Miami Coral Park High School graduating class of 1993.

 A May 1999 graduate from the University of Miami, she earned a double major in film and theater arts and was able to study Shakespeare in London, England and Film Production with the Film and TV School of the Academy of Performing Arts in Prague (FAMU) in Prague, Czech Republic.
 At university, she starred in the independent film Echo and acted in several other student films.

 While working in Spain on the Queen of Swords, Santiago rescued and adopted a dog she named Zion.

 Santiago's favourite authors include Henry Miller, Anaïs Nin and Milan Kundera.
 She has reported aspiration to work behind the camera, both as a writer and a director.

 Santiago married actor Carlos Bernard in December 2013.
 They have a son, Jax, born in August 2018.